antonioballesteros/manage-tools/README.md

 The solution works, but it's not perfect.
 The drop only add items before or after, but no between items.
 Maybe a second iteration could fix this :)

+### Scale

+I've created a range input slider to manage the scale from 100% -> 20% It will hide the options when the scale display the items small.
+75% remove some items
+40% hide whole options
+The scale is reseted when the user reload or change the page